sparkney/danceguide/index.md

 An ajax action is an asynchronous request that typically returns a component that updates an existing element on the page.
 An ajax action works alot like standard actions, only we need to state what target element the result should end up in.
 To achieve this, we give the target element an ID, and we tell the ajax actions to put the result in the element by that ID.

 First we create the ajax action.
-It extracts a message parameter, calculates the number of characters in the message, and returns a result as a component.
+It extracts a message parameter, calculates the number of characters in the message, and returns the result as a component.

 *AjaxSubmit.java*